Blogs > Lifestyle > Best & Worst Head Shapes for Bald Guys

 If you have an abnormal head shape or have bumps and lumps that were once covered with hair, hair loss puts you in a situation where you must decide whether to go bald or not.

-For me and most head shavers, bald beats balding every time.
+For me and most head shavers, a bald head beats balding.
+Every time.

 If shaving your head is not for you, wearing hats can be your best option, or you can apply the tips we share next.

-How to Deal with Worst Head Shapes for Bald Heads
+How to Deal with the Worst Head Shapes for Bald Heads

 If you were born with one of the challenging head shapes for baldies, here are tips and tricks for removing the focus from your head shape.